sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/Q_25_SingleGatesQuiz/Quiz01.md

 **Description**

-a) Here as both the input voltages are connected to the ground (0V) the output of AND gate will be 0V (Binary output will be 0).

-b) Here as both the input voltages are connected to the ground (0V) the output of AND gate will be 0V (Binary output will be 0).

-c) Here as both the input voltages are connected to the ground (0V) the output of AND gate will be 0V (Binary output will be 0).

-d) Here as both the input voltages are connected to the ground (0V) the output of AND gate will be 0V (Binary output will be 0).
+Here as both the input voltages are connected to the ground (0V) the output of AND gate will be 0V (Binary output will be 0).

 ---
 ---